canonical/certification-docs/Self-Test_Guide-16.04.rst

   Ubuntu Server.

 IPMI
-  Intelligent Platform Management Interface -- A technology for remotely connecting to a computer to perform management functions.
+  Intelligent Platform Management Interface -- A BMC technology for remotely connecting to a computer to perform management functions.

 JBOD